Northeast Region of Nigeria

 Situation Report and Humanitarian Assistance

-For the the eleventh consecutive year in 2024, House of Mercy Children’s Home, Lagos, Nigeria (HOM) is undertaking actions in solidarity with children and families affected by insurgent attacks in the Northeast region of Nigeria.
+For the thirteenth consecutive year in 2026, House of Mercy Children’s Home, Lagos, Nigeria (HOM) is undertaking actions in solidarity with children and families affected by terrorist attacks in the Northeast region of Nigeria.

-About half of the displaced people are children, many of whom have missed one or two years of schooling as a result of violence.
+Frequent terrorist attacks on towns and marketplaces have prompted frightened residents to cross into Niger, Cameroon and Chad.
+About half of the displaced people are children, many of whom have missed years of schooling as a result of violence.
 Displaced children who experience protracted periods out of school are at risk of lifetime disadvantage and face the highest risks of abduction, recruitment, sexual violence and forced marriage.
-The concentration of problems in the region, namely high rate of poverty, vulnerability, and marginalisation is fuelling communal tensions, inter-religious clashes, intra-religious power struggles and fundamentalism emergence on which the insurgents have been capitalising on since 2013.

 A playlist of our humanitarian assistance work in Northeast Nigeria is available on our YouTube channel.